Great Barrier Reef Coast Marine Park

 Copies of the Marine Parks (Great Barrier Reef Coast) Zoning Plan 2004, the Marine Parks Regulation 2017 and the Marine Parks (Declaration) Regulation 2006 (which includes the marine park boundary description) can be obtained from the Office of the Queensland Parliamentary Counsel website.

 Some areas in the Great Barrier Reef Coast Marine Park have special regulatory conditions that may prohibit certain activities, as shown on each site’s regulatory notices below.

 Lady Musgrave Reef

-The Queensland Government, in conjunction with the Great Barrier Reef Marine Park Authority, has amended the Lady Musgrave Reef site management arrangements to continue to provide protection of the reef's unique biodiversity, while providing opportunities for the use of and access of the site.
+The Queensland Government, in conjunction with the Great Barrier Reef Marine Park Authority, has amended the Lady Musgrave Reef site management arrangements to continue to provide protection of the reef's unique biodiversity, while providing opportunities for the use of and access to the site.

 North West Island Reef